darrenthiores/Ajarin/README.md

 This app have a lot of features, like messaging (still saved in local database), Nested Scroll (Mentor Profile), Picking Image (Review Mentor), etc.

+# Platform

+The app use different storage to store some value like is user logged, where in Android use Shared Preferences and in Ios use App Storage

 # Known Issues

 This app is not connected to any backend service yet, but already implement all the business logic by using dummy data and local database